favro03/budget-tracker-PWA/README.md

 Your challenge this week is to add functionality to an existing budget tracker application to allow for offline access and functionality.
 The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should update the total when brought back online.
 Finally, you’ll deploy the application to Heroku.

-Before you start, clone the [starter code](https://github.com/coding-boot-camp/symmetrical-bassoon).
+DONE: Before you start, clone the [starter code](https://github.com/coding-boot-camp/symmetrical-bassoon).

 > **On the Job:** When web developers are working on a feature request or trying to kill a bug, they rarely have all the information they need to solve the task in front of them.
 Being a successful developer requires you to combine knowledge that you’ve picked up from different applications you’ve worked on in the past to formulate a solution.
 >